Charles Napier (Royal Navy officer): War of 1812 and Hundred Days

-He next distinguished himself in the following attack on the city of Baltimore by a British Army accompanied by 16 warships, 12–14 September 1814, under Admirals Cochrane, and Cockburn.
+He next distinguished himself in the following attack on Baltimore, Maryland, by a British Army accompanied by 16 warships, 12–14 September 1814, under Admirals Cochrane, and Cockburn.
 HMS Euryalus was involved in the bombardment of Fort McHenry, protecting the city on the Northwest Branch of the Patapsco River that began early in the morning of the 13th.
 At. the same time, earlier on the 12th, Gen. Ross had been put ashore to the southeast at North Point with his regiments to attack the town from the east.
 He was shot in a brief skirmish just before his troops met the City Brigade regiments of the Maryland Militia under Brig.
 Gen. John Stricker at the Battle of North Point that afternoon.
-After pausing for the night to tend to the substantial wounded and now under the command of Col. Arthur Brooke, the regiments waited outside the substantial American dug-in fortifications with opposing approx. 20,000 troops and 100 artillery at old Loudenschlager's Hill (today's Hampstead Hill in western Patterson Park) until the naval forces were able to subdue the fort and move upriver to attack the eastern land redoubts.
-The critical period of the attack developed shortly after midnight when a picked British force in longboats armed with scaling ladders under Napier's command penetrated the Middle or Ferry Branch of the river along the southern opposite shore (today's Brooklyn and Fairfield areas of southern Baltimore City and Anne Arundel County) to the west of the fort with the intention of storming it from the rear flank.
+After pausing for the night to tend to the substantial wounded and now under the command of Col. Arthur Brooke, the regiments waited outside the substantial American dug-in fortifications with opposing approx. 20,000 troops and 100 artillery at old Loudenschlager's Hill in present-day Hampstead Hill in western Patterson Park until the naval forces were able to subdue the fort and move upriver to attack the eastern land redoubts.
+The critical period of the attack developed shortly after midnight when a picked British force in longboats armed with scaling ladders under Napier's command penetrated the Middle or Ferry Branch of the river along the southern opposite shore, today's Brooklyn and Fairfield areas of southern Baltimore and Anne Arundel County to the west of the fort with the intention of storming it from the rear flank.
 Before they could land, however, they were detected and subjected to a withering fire from the still active guns of Fort McHenry and two smaller forts to the west, batteries Covington and Babcock.
-The British fought back strongly with cannon and rockets.
-(Watching the battle from a safe distance, Georgetown lawyer and poet Francis Scott Key, who had been attempting to free William Beanes, arrested earlier for jailing British Army deserters, was inspired to compose the poem, "The Defence of Fort McHenry", which was later set to music as The Star-Spangled Banner).
-Eventually American firepower prevailed; Napier was compelled to retire to the warships with substantial casualties, and Cochrane's fleet later withdrew on the morning of the 14th, with the Americans raising a substantially huge 42 by 30-foot flag, with the firing of the traditional morning gun at daylight, after the night's driving rainstorm and bombardments, enabling all to see from the town that the fort had held.
+The British fought back strongly with cannon and rockets, but Napier's force eventually retreated to the warships with substantial casualties, and Cochrane's fleet later withdrew on the morning of the 14th.